frostplexx/ExtPorter/README.md

 This project provides two clients for manual analysis:

+#### Rust Client (Recommended)

+Run `yarn client` to open the high-performance Rust/Ratatui client.
+This client provides:

+- Real-time migration monitoring and log viewing
+- Extension browsing and search
+- Extension analysis with statistics
+- Database status viewing
+- Lightweight and fast with no Node.js runtime required

+The Rust client is ideal for monitoring migrations and browsing results.

+See [ext_analyzer/README.md](ext_analyzer/README.md) for more details.

-#### TypeScript Client (Full Featured)
+#### TypeScript Client (Advanced Features)

-Run `yarn client` to open the TypeScript/Ink client with full database querying capabilities.
+Run `yarn ext` to open the TypeScript/Ink client with full database querying capabilities.
 The client will display a list of all extensions in the dataset with the following options:

 ```
 View Source          [v]